Resume for Carpenter

 - Ability to read blueprints and interpret designs

-- Expertise in measuring, cutting and shaping wood materials
+- Expertise in measuring, cutting and cutting wood materials

-- The understanding of safety procedures and guidelines in carpentry
+- Understanding of safety procedures and rules in carpentry

 4. Work Experience